Raymond Stein

-Raymond Mark Stein is a Canadian ophthalmologist.
-He practices refractive and cataract surgery.
-He is the medical director of the Bochner Eye Institute in Toronto, Ontario and Chief of Ophthalmology at the Scarborough General Hospital.
+Raymond Mark Stein is a Canadian ophthalmologist, researcher, and author recognized for his expertise in refractive, corneal, and cataract surgery.
+He serves as the Medical Director of the Bochner Eye Institute in Toronto and is a Professor of Ophthalmology and Vision Sciences at the University of Toronto.
+Stein is known for his work on laser vision correction, corneal crosslinking, topography-guided photorefractive keratectomy (PRK), and femtosecond cataract surgery.

 Education

 Stein received his BA after attending Wharton School, University of Pennsylvania and McMaster University and was eventually designated a Benjamin Franklin Scholar.
 He then received his M.D. degree in 1982 from the University of Toronto Medical School, which was followed by ophthalmology residency at Mayo Clinic and fellowship training in cornea and external diseases at Wills Eye Hospital, Thomas Jefferson University.
 Stein was a member of the United States’ National Board of Medical Examiners, a diplomate of the American Board of Ophthalmology (DABO) and a Fellow of the Royal College of Physicians and Surgeons of Canada (FRCSC).